Jamie McLeod-Skinner

 Jamie McLeod-Skinner (born May 31, 1967) is an American attorney, engineer, and politician who has run for office in Oregon on multiple occasions.
 She was the Democratic nominee for in the 2022 election.
 In an upset, McLeod-Skinner defeated seven-term incumbent Blue Dog representative Kurt Schrader in the Democratic primary for Oregon's 5th, in a race in which she was considered the more progressive candidate.
 She narrowly lost the general election to Republican former Happy Valley Mayor Lori Chavez-DeRemer.
 She sought a rematch with Chavez-DeRemer in 2024 but lost in the Democratic primary to Janelle Bynum.

 Early life and education

 McLeod-Skinner was born in Milwaukee, Wisconsin.
 When she was nine, her mother, Marty Hall, moved to teach school in Tanzania.
 She attended elementary and high school there and in Kenya.
 She moved in 1983 to Ashland, Oregon.
 She graduated from Ashland High School in 1985, where she still holds the girls' 800-meter track record.
 She went to college at Rensselaer Polytechnic Institute, graduating in 1989 with a Bachelor of Science degree.
-She received a master's degree in engineering from Cornell University in 1995.
+She received a master's degree in urban and regional planning from Cornell University in 1995.
 She graduated from the University of Oregon School of Law in 2016 with a Juris Doctor.